Frequently Asked Questions

 When recording is enabled, your screen is automatically recorded when you are sharing your screen.
 Once you end your screen share, the recording will be converted into a MP4 video file that you can view and download from the "Recordings" page.
 Each recording is limited to three hours in duration.
-The Premium Account comes with 50GB of storage space for your recordings.
+The Premium and Max Accounts come with 50GB of storage space for your recordings.

 How much does Screenleap cost?

 You can share your screen using Screenleap for up to 30 minutes per day without signing in.
 If you create a Free Account and sign in, you can share your screen for up to one hour per day.
 Users with a confirmed education email address will be able to share for up to two hours per day.
 If you need more time or access to additional features, you can sign up for a Basic Account for up to eight hours of screen sharing per day, or sign up for Pro account for unlimited screen sharing.

 Do you offer a discount for education or non-profits?

 How many screen shares can I run at the same time with a paid account?

 You can only run one screen share at a time with each paid account.
 If you try to start up a second screen share while another screen share is already running, the screen share that got started first will automatically be stopped.
 If you need to support running multiple screen shares at the same time, please sign up for a company account.